danionescu0/home-automation/python-server/readme.md

 * the 'type' can be 'bi', 'single' and it corresponds to the values that an actuator can have a 'single' type can only have one state: False, the 'bi' type can have True or False
 * the 'device_type' can be: door, courtain, light. powerSocket etc
-* the 'communicator' can be : 'bluetooht' or 'serial' and it corresopond with the communication method
+* the 'communicator' can be : 'bluetooth' or 'serial' and it corresopond with the communication method
 * the 'send_to_device' is the name of the device that the commands will be sent to
 * the 'command' is a dictionary with values for each state ex: {False: '3C|', True: '3O|'}